voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 Frequently, versions of Nvidia-driver vs nvidia-container-runtime vs containerd vs etc... may cause the nvidia driver to no longer function with other components.
 As such, automatic system update has been disabled and **system-wide updates are highly discouraged**.
 Instead, individual packages should be updated as vulnerabilities are reported.
 System-wide updates may result in the cluster requiring reprovisioning from scratch.

 Again: **system-wide updates are highly discouraged.
 Instead, individual packages should be updated as vulnerabilities are reported**

-And worth repeating: **Ensure that this node will have access to an NTP Clock endpoint.
-By default, this requires port 123 UDP.
-Ubuntu will use systemd-timesyncd connected to ntp.ubuntu.com.
-If you will be using your own NTP server update your configuration accordingly.** Timeskew can cause many seemingly unrelated issues.

 ### All done!